Your Visit to Carousel Center/Child Advocacy Center

 N.C.G.S.
 7B-2901 – Court order required

-What do I tell my child about coming to the Child Advocacy Center?
+What should I tell my child about coming to the Child Advocacy Center?

 Who will my child talk to?

-Your child will be talking to one of our trained forensic interviewers.
+On their first visit, your child will be talking to one of our trained interviewers, and a medical provider.
 These professionals have attended basic and advanced training on how to talk to children about difficult subjects.
 It’s important that any details about the alleged abuse come from the child.
 Our interviewers are trained to not ask suggestive questions and to move at a pace that is comfortable for your child.
 They never force a child to talk to them.

 What will I be doing while my child is talking to someone?